 So the extortionate fees that these people are charging for something that takes a couple of clicks to do on-line on the ASIC website at a fraction of the cost needs to be publicised far and wide and that is exactly what I am doing.
 If you get any correspondence from "Online Business Registration" or any other ripoff merchant who is offering you a business name registration service for stupidly high fees when you can do it yourself for the OFFICIAL fees, just give these bastards the flick and also tell them to cease sending you their garbage.

 Airlines are notorious for running this fraud.
-They operate on the principle that statistically, a number of passengers will not show up for flights so they overbook flights by a certain percentage.
+They operate on the principle that statistically, a number of passengers will not show up for flights, so they overbook flights by a certain percentage.
 However, this scam often comes undone when most, if not all the passengers show up for the flights.
 Then the airlines engage in the practice of "bumping" passengers off those flights - in other words, not allowing them to board and take those flights that they have booked.

 Of course there is absolutely no excuse for airlines doing this to any passenger.
 When a person books a seat on an aircraft with an airline, he expects to take the flight.
 In fact by booking the ticket, the passenger and the airline have entered into a legal and binding contract.
 The airline has promised to make the seat available to that passenger and transport him to the destination as booked.

 However, the one thing that is completely within an airline's control is the booking of seats on each flight.
-If an airline indulges in selling more seats than are actually available on an aircraft, even on the basis that some passengers will not show up, this is blatant fraud.
+If an airline sells more seats than are actually available on an aircraft, even on the basis that some passengers will not show up, this is blatant fraud.
 If other companies tried to sell goods or services that they could not guarantee to deliver, they would be dragged before consumer tribunals and courts and prosecuted for fraud, but airlines seem to get away with this scam on a daily basis.

 The most unfair aspect of this scam is that especially with budget airlines that set draconian booking conditions for their flights, such as no-cancellation clauses, passengers who show up late, even by a couple of minutes, are turned back from boarding the aircraft and lose their fare.
-So the airline can "bump" passengers off flights because of their overbooking scam, even if those passengers have arrived early and checked in, but if passengers are a couple of minutes late, they can be turned away from the flight and lose their fare.
+So the airline can "bump" passengers off flights because of their overbooking scam, even if those passengers have arrived early and checked in, but if passengers are a couple of minutes late, they can be turned away from the flight and lose their fares.

-The obvious remedy for any passenger who is told that he is being "bumped" off a flight is to tell the airline that this is not his problem that the airline has indulged in its overbooking scam and that the airline should have only sold the number of seats available on the aircraft.
+The obvious remedy for any passenger who is told that he is being "bumped" off a flight is to tell the airline that this is not his problem that the airline is running its overbooking scam and that the airline should have only sold the number of seats available on the aircraft.
 The passenger should also inform the airline that if he is not allowed to board the aircraft and travel according to the contract the airline and he entered into when he bought the ticket, he will sue the airline for costs and hefty damages, as well as go to the police and have the airline charged with fraud - to wit, selling something that the airline did not have.